akhilagonegari/my2-gonegari/README.md

 |  volleyball       |  Improves fitness                       |  8 Hours                    |
 |  Criket           |  Improves physical and mental health    |  11 Hours                   |
 |  Table Tennis     |  Improves mentality and balance strength|  6 Hours                    |

+****

+ ### Scientists Quotes
+ > 1. "I believe that a scientist looking at nonscientific problems is just as dumb as the next guy." by _Richard Feynman_
+ > 2. "Nothing in life is to be feared, it is only to be understood.
+Now is the time to understand more, so that we may fear less." by _Marie Curie_